Mirasol Village Redevelopment Project

 US EPA Brownfields Cleanup Grant

-Please take a look at our Draft Application Package for the EPA Brownfields Cleanup Grant: click here for the Draft Application, and click here for the Draft Analysis of Brownfield Cleanup alternatives (ABCA).
+A copy of our Draft Application Package for the EPA Brownfields Cleanup Grant can be found here: Draft Application, and click here for the Draft Analysis of Brownfield Cleanup alternatives (ABCA).

 Redevelopment Photos and Videos of the Mirasol Village Transformation